United States Senate inquiry into the sinking of the Titanic: Formation

 When news of the disaster reached Senator William Alden Smith, he saw an opportunity to establish an inquiry to investigate marine safety issues.
 Smith, who was a Republican Senator for Michigan, had previously investigated railroad safety issues and had sponsored many of the safety and operating regulations passed by Congress to govern the operations of the American rail industry.
 He realized the need for rapid action if a US inquiry was to be possible before the surviving passengers and crew dispersed and returned home.
 He first attempted to contact US President William Howard Taft, but was told by the President's secretary that no action was intended.

-Despite this, Smith took the initiative and on April 17, 1912 he addressed the Senate and proposed a resolution that would grant the Committee on Commerce powers to establish a hearing to investigate the sinking.
+Despite this, Smith took the initiative and on April 17, 1912, he addressed the Senate and proposed a resolution that would grant the Committee on Commerce powers to establish a hearing to investigate the sinking.
 Smith's resolution passed, and fellow Senator Knute Nelson, chair of the Commerce Committee, appointed Smith as chair of a subcommittee to carry out the hearings.
 The following day Smith met with President Taft, who had just received the news that his friend and military advisor Archibald Butt was not on the list of survivors.
-Taft and Smith arranged additional measures related to the inquiry, including a naval escort for Carpathia to ensure no-one left the ship before it docked.
+Taft and Smith arranged additional measures related to the inquiry, including a naval escort for Carpathia to ensure that no one left the ship before it docked.

-That afternoon, Smith, fellow senator and subcommittee member Francis G. Newlands, and other officials, traveled by train to New York, planning to arrive in time to meet Carpathia as it docked on the evening of 18 April 1912.
+That afternoon, Smith, fellow senator and subcommittee member Francis G. Newlands, and other officials traveled by train to New York, planning to meet Carpathia as it docked on the evening of 18 April 1912.
 It was already known that J. Bruce Ismay, chairman and managing director of White Star Line, had survived, and the intention was to serve subpoenas on Ismay and the surviving officers and crew, requiring them to remain in the United States and give testimony at the inquiry.
 Smith and his colleagues boarded Carpathia and informed Ismay that he would be required to testify before the subcommittee the following morning.
 The hearings began on 19 April 1912 at the Waldorf-Astoria Hotel, New York, and later moved to Washington, D.C., where they were held in the Russell Senate Office Building.